-Income is classified by the Group as revenue when it arises from the provision of services in the ordinary course of the Group's business.
+Income is classified by the Group as revenue when it arises from the provision of services and sales of goods in the ordinary course of the Group's business.

-Revenue is recognised when control over a service is transferred to the customer at the amount of promised consideration to which the Group is expected to be entitled, excluding those amounts collected on behalf of third parties.
+Revenue is recognised when control over a service or product is transferred to the customer at the amount of promised consideration to which the Group is expected to be entitled, excluding those amounts collected on behalf of third parties.
 Revenue excludes value added tax or other sales taxes and is after deduction of any trade discounts.